LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will install this mod as a BAIN package.
 Tick **0-Data Files** and click **OK**.
 - [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341) by wazabear: makes it so many smoke effects are much more laid back and easier on the eyes.
 - [**Temple Waterway v2.0**](http://mw.modhistory.com/download-15-15105) by Matilija: makes the water flowing around the Vivec Temple look better when compared toh MGE's phenomenal 3D water.
+- [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11 and Qarl: face replacer for Almalexia that also doubles the resolution.
+Makes her look less dumb.
+  - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
 - [**Visually Filled Soul Gems**](https://www.nexusmods.com/morrowind/mods/46709) by NullCascade: makes in-world soul gems that are filled appear as enchanted items.
 - [**Waterfalls Tweaks**](https://www.nexusmods.com/morrowind/mods/46271) by multiple: reduces the water splash from **Better Waterfalls** to a more reasonable size.
 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by akortunov, Greatness7, Heinrich, Hrnchamd, London Rook, Lord Berandas, Melchior Dahrk, MementoMoritius, NullCascade, PetetheGoat, PikachunoTM, and Remiros: equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.